Siegen-Wittgenstein (electoral district): Members

 The constituency was first represented by Theodor Siebel of the Christian Democratic Union (CDU) from 1949 to 1961.
 Hermann Schmidt of the Social Democratic Party (SPD) was elected in 1961 and served a single term, before Botho Prinz zu Sayn-Wittgenstein-Hohenstein regained it for the CDU in 1965.
 Schmidt was once again elected in 1969 and served four further terms as representative.
 Paul Breuer of the CDU was elected in 1983 and served until 1998.
 Marianne Klappert gained the constituency for the SPD in the 1998 election, and was succeeded in 2002 by fellow party member Willi Brase.
 Volkmar Klein of the CDU was elected in 2009, and re-elected in 2013, 2017, and 2021.
+In 2025 Benedikt Büdenbender, also of the CDU, succeeded Klein.